Barney Fife

-Production history
+Concept and creation

 According to Andy Griffith, the character of Barney Fife was suggested by Don Knotts himself.
 At the same time The Steve Allen Show was ending, Knotts was looking for work.
 When he saw the episode of The Danny Thomas Show featuring Andy Taylor, he called Griffith suggesting that his sheriff character might reasonably need a deputy.
 Griffith liked the idea and suggested that he call Executive Producer Sheldon Leonard.
 Griffith later recalled that Don Knotts' contribution was the show's saving grace because he was uncomfortable with the original concept to have Andy Taylor being the comic lead.
 In an interview with The Archive of American Television, Griffith admitted, "The second episode was called 'Manhunt' and I knew by that episode that Don should be the comic and I should play straight for him.
 That made all the difference."

 Fife appeared on The Andy Griffith Show from the show's beginning in 1960 until 1965, when Knotts left the show to pursue a career in feature films.
 It is explained that Fife had left Mayberry to take a job as a detective in Raleigh, North Carolina.
+In reality, Knotts left because Griffith said he would end the show after 5 seasons, only for Griffith to change his mind, but Knotts decided to honor his commitment and left the series, thinking he would not get another chance to make movies.
 Knotts reprised the character in guest appearances each season until The Andy Griffith Show left the air in 1968.
 Barney also appeared in the inaugural Mayberry R.F.D. episode, in which Andy and Helen Crump marry.
-In 1971, the character, whose name is not explicitly mentioned, appears in the premiere episode of The New Andy Griffith Show, visiting the mid-sized city of Greenwood to catch up with Mayor Andy Sawyer, who looks exactly like Andy Taylor and shares some of Taylor's earlier mannerisms and friendships with Fife, Goober Pyle and Emmett Clark.
-Fifteen years would pass before the character was again reprised in the reunion film Return to Mayberry in 1986.
+In 1971, the character, whose name is not explicitly mentioned, appears in the premiere episode of The New Andy Griffith Show, visiting the mid-sized city of Greenwood to catch up with Mayor Andy Sawyer, who looks exactly like Andy Taylor and shares some of Taylor's earlier mannerisms and friendships with Fife, Goober Pyle, and Emmett Clark.
+Fifteen years passed before the character was again reprised in the reunion film Return to Mayberry in 1986.
 By then, Fife had moved back and become the town's acting sheriff.